 Gaspé Peninsula scenic route 132 from Quebec City

-This captivating scenic drive in Quebec is almost 1,700-kms long and can take seven to 10 days to tour at a leisurely pace.
+This captivating scenic drive in Quebec is almost 1,700 km long and can be toured at a leisurely pace in seven to ten days.

 Tour the Gaspé Peninsula on Route 132, one of Quebec’s most scenic drives.
 Photo: Roger St-Laurent/Tourisme Gaspésie

 Discover the spectacular wilderness areas of the many provincial and national parks.
-Explore UNESCO World Heritage Sites and access Quebec’s oldest lighthouse and Canada’s tallest lighthouse.
+Explore UNESCO World Heritage Sites and access Quebec’s oldest lighthouse and Canada’s tallest lighthouse, which are both National Historic Sites.

 Marvel at the dramatic landscape features like Percé Rock and the red rock shores.

-You can find up to 13 different types of whales in the coastal waters of the St. Lawrence.
-Watch for humpback and the largest mammal on earth, the blue whale.
-There are various whale watching adventures available at Bas-Saint-Laurent, Gaspesie and Cote-Nord that allow you to watch these incredible creatures in their natural environment.
+Up to 13 different types of whales can be found in the coastal waters of the St. Lawrence.
+Watch for humpbacks and the largest mammal on earth, the blue whale.
+Various whale-watching adventures are available at Bas-Saint-Laurent, Gaspesie, and Cote-Nord, allowing you to observe these incredible creatures in their natural environment.

 Learn about the rich diverse cultures of English Loyalists, Acadians, the Basque, the Irish, Jersey Islanders, and First Nations peoples.